pdogg/ctfchals/README.md

 ctfchals
 ========

-Challenge Files from Various CTF Events
+Challenge files/servers from various CTF events I've contributed to or organized

+Some spolier solutions in there...